-If you do not draw your State Pension at pension age, you may get extra State Pension or a one-off taxable lump sum payment when you do start to claim.
+If you do not draw your State Pension at pension age, you might get extra State Pension or a one-off taxable lump sum payment when you do start to claim.

-State Pension is taxable, but neither your income nor savings affect the amount you get.
+State Pension is taxable, but neither your income or savings affect the amount you get.

 Normally, the Pension Service contacts you with details on how to claim your pension about 4 months before you reach pension age.